 The six guest rooms at our Port Townsend Bed and Breakfast are uniquely decorated.
-Each guest room offers a private bath, three of which have showers only.
-The Angel &; Cypress rooms have whirlpool tubs and telephone style hand-held showers.
+Each guest room offers a private bath, three of which have showers and the other 3 have tubs.
+The Angel and Cypress rooms have whirlpool tubs and telephone style hand-held showers.
 Our Garden room is complete with an old-fashioned cast iron tub and shower combination.
-All rooms include breakfast each morning, served in our dining room at 9:00.
+We serve a great hot breakfast each morning, served in our dining room at 9:00.
 Free wireless internet, a guest refrigerator (located in upstairs hall), enjoy afternoon treats and coffee/tea in our dining room.

 Historic Port Townsend, Washington

 Don’t miss Fort Worden State Park…..
 Fort Worden was built in 1902, and along with Fort Flagler and Fort Casey/Fort Ebey was known as part of the “Triangle of Fire”, established to help protect the entrance to Puget Sound.
 You may venture inside the concrete bunkers, to get a feel for how it must have been during this historical time, but bring your flashlight, as it’s pitch black inside! www.fortworden.org

 Walking along the sandy beach to the Point Wilson Lighthouse, you can look across the water to Whidbey Island, and the San Juan Islands in the distance.

 All ships entering and leaving the Puget Sound, pass right past Port Townsend, WA., so you will see lots of marine traffic, as 10,000 freighters use the shipping channel each year, along with Cruise Ships and U.S. Navy vessels.